-- Sport Utility Vehicles (SUV) are accounting for a growing share of vehicles in circulation, implying a sharp rise of the pedestrian fatalities involving an SUV (50%).
+- Sport Utility Vehicles (SUV) are accounting for a growing share of vehicles in circulation, implying a sharp rise in the pedestrian fatalities involving an SUV (50%).
 Since SUVs are larger and take more time to stop, they are more likely than a car to kill a pedestrian if a collision occurs.

 - A larger share of the population is living in suburbia, where there are fewer amenities for pedestrians and where the average driving speed is higher.

 - More difficult to assess are the distractions conveyed to both pedestrians and drivers by portable devices such as smartphones.
 Although the usage of portable devices while driving is forbidden by most laws, transgressions are common.
-Further, pedestrians are increasingly distracted while walking by the usage of their devices.
+Further, pedestrians are increasingly distracted while walking by using their devices.